isomerpages/mti-osir/_resources/Frequently Asked Questions/Designation Process.md

 Tribunal within 30 days after the reconsideration outcome.&nbsp;</p>
 <p></p>
 <p>The Minister’s decision to designate the entity remains in effect, and
-must be complied with, until it is cancelled or substituted on reconsideration.
+must be complied with until it is cancelled or substituted on reconsideration.
 The Minister’s reconsideration decision remains in effect until and unless it is reversed on appeal.</p>
 </div>